 It is sometimes hard to work out how much life cover you would require for your family, because of the difficulties of assessing your family's needs after one or both parents have died.
 Your usual pattern of expenditure provides a good starting point for these estimates.
 Then you would have to consider the other costs that might be involved, like childcare.
 It can be especially difficult to assess the potential financial impact of the death of a parent who spends most of their time looking after children and the household.
-A good starting point is to estimate the costs of buying in these services.
+A good starting point is to estimate the costs of buying in these services now and in the future...

 Over time, your circumstances change.
 Children grow up and mortgages and other loans are repaid.
 Your income may rise or fall, stop and restart.
-The same goes for your expenditure.
+The same goes for your expenditure as prices tend to rise over time.
 You may take on more debt.
-It's therefore a good idea to review the amount of cover you have on a regular basis, to ensure that it is still appropriate for your needs and that you are not under or over-insured.
+It's therefore a good idea to review the amount of life cover you have on a regular basis, to ensure that it is still appropriate for your needs and that you are not under or over-insured.